The Mathematics Certificate is a 10–12 Credit program. The following is a typical semester breakdown of the courses within the program.

 3.00

-This course covers those skills needed for success in Calculus and many application areas on a baccalaureate level.
-Topics include the real and complex number systems, polynomials, exponents, radicals, solving equations and inequalities (linear and nonlinear), relations and functions, systems of equations and inequalities (linear and nonlinear), matrices, graphing, conic sections, sequences and series, combinatories and the binomial theorem.
-Keywords: Algebra with apps, Algebra, College algebra
+This course covers skills needed for success in Calculus and many application areas at the baccalaureate level.
+Topics include the real and complex number systems, polynomials, exponents, radicals, solving equations and inequalities, relations and functions, systems of equations and inequalities, graphing, and conic sections.

 Conditions